andremichalowski/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+      + More efficient way to use or "teleport" props than prop drilling.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+      + Actions: handles logic and tells reducer how to change state
+      + Reducers: a function that returns state data
+      + Store: Holds the data.
+What components refer to for state { object } information.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+      + Component state is local (better for transient state, or for children of component)
+      + Application state is global (better for state used between components or when used frequently)
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+      + Middleware that lets you call action creators that return a function instead of an action object.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+      + Hooks/custom-hooks, because they are easier to pass data around/re-use structures to pass data around.

 ## Project Set Up